I began with a degree in Mechanical Engineering and worked in mechanical building services within the construction industry.

 While my favourite project had a significant impact, I’ve always been interested in working on more advanced data-driven automation systems that would further enhance our factory operations.
 I would love to have delivered a more comprehensive solution that not only tracks Earned Value but also integrates predictive analytics to forecast future progress and resource needs.

-What do you find challenging?
+What aspects of your role do you find most challenging?

 Sometimes, it can be challenging to get others in the construction industry to see the long-term value of data when they’re used to traditional methods.